Frankfurt: European Insurance and Occupational Pensions Authority

 The European Insurance and Occupational Pensions Authority (EIOPA) is an institution of the EU and part of the European System of Financial Supervisors that was created in response to the 2008 financial crisis.
 It was established on 1 January 2011.

 Federal Financial Supervisory Authority

 Frankfurt is one of two locations of the German Federal Financial Supervisory Authority (Bundesanstalt für Finanzdienstleistungsaufsicht, short: BaFin).
 The BaFin is an independent federal institution and acts as Germany's financial regulatory authority.

 Anti-Money Laundering Authority

 The Anti-Money Laundering Authority (AMLA) of the European Union (EU) is based in Frankfurt.

-International relations

-International Finance Corporation

-Frankfurt is home to the German office of the International Finance Corporation (IFC), which is part of the World Bank Group.
-The IFC promotes sustainable private sector investment in developing countries.

-Consulates

-As a profoundly international city, Frankfurt hosts 93 diplomatic missions (consulates and consulates-general).
-The Consulate General of the United States in Eckenheim is the largest American consulate in the world.

 Education and research

 Universities and schools

 Frankfurt hosts two universities and several specialist schools.
 The two business schools are Goethe University Frankfurt's Goethe Business School and Frankfurt School of Finance & Management.